Window Replacement Across the Five Mile, Cole / Ustick & Eagle Road Corridors

 West Boise window replacement ranges

-Single window replacement (1 window, mid-tier vinyl or fiberglass-clad): $800–$2,500 / 1–2 weeks
+Single-window replacement (1 window, mid-tier vinyl or fiberglass-clad): $800–$2,500 / 1–2 weeks

-Selective 5–10 window replacement (5–10 failing windows replaced): $8,500–$18,000 / 2–4 weeks
+Selective 5–10 window replacement (Failed-seal south and west exposures only): $8,500–$18,000 / 2–4 weeks

-Whole-house vinyl like-for-like (all 12–18 windows replaced with premium vinyl): $13,000–$22,000 / 4–6 weeks
+Whole-house vinyl like-for-like (All 12–18 windows replaced with premium vinyl): $13,000–$22,000 / 4–6 weeks

-Whole-house wood-clad premium upgrade (all 12–18 windows replaced with premium wood-clad): $20,000–$38,000 / 5–7 weeks
+Whole-house wood-clad premium upgrade (All 12–18 windows replaced with Marvin / Pella / Andersen wood-clad): $20,000–$38,000 / 5–7 weeks

 West Boise is not within any City of Boise Historic District.
 There is no Historic Preservation Commission review.
 Some West Boise subdivisions have HOA architectural review for exterior modifications, but most are lighter than Harris Ranch HOA review — typically 1–3 weeks rather than 2–4 weeks.
 Many older West Boise neighborhoods have no HOA at all.